Apartments and Residential Rental Properties

-Why am I being warned about potential exposure to chemicals in apartments and other residential rental properties?
+Why am I being warned about potential exposure to chemicals in apartments and residential rental properties?

-• Some chemicals that may be found in apartments and other residential rental properties are on the Proposition 65 list because they can cause cancer and/or birth defects or other reproductive harm.
+• Some chemicals that may be found in apartments and residential rental properties are on the Proposition 65 list for cancer or reproductive toxicity.

 Image of an apartment complex with multi-level units